 Let Intuition Work For You

 I suggest two basic ways to measure your horse’s stride.
 The first is a bit intuitive, while the second is somewhat mechanistic.
 Let’s take the intuition first, as our sport is getting too mechanical to suit me (serious rant to follow in a future column).
 I assume your horse is experienced enough to canter quietly over courses in an arena.
 Build one of my favorite exercises—a vertical followed by an oxer.
 If you are jumping up to 3 feet, measure 57 feet between the two obstacles; if you are jumping 3-foot-3 or more, measure 60 feet between them.
 The larger jumps will cause you to land farther into the distance and need more room for your takeoff on the way out, thus the slight addition of more space.
 (Always use a tape measure to set distances between obstacles rather than rely on your ability to pace distances accurately.
-I’ll return to this in
+I’ll return to this in a minute.)

 After you warm up, jump the line with the vertical first, followed by the oxer.
 At a normal show-jumping canter, the average horse will take four strides between the two obstacles.
 If you are unused to counting strides between fences, say out loud “land” when your horse lands behind the vertical and then—still out loud—count his strides until he jumps the oxer.
 This will help you keep your rhythm between the obstacles and tell you how many strides your horse took between them.